sleevi/cabforum-docs/docs/NSR.md

 **Secure Zone**: An area (physical or logical) protected by physical and logical controls that appropriately protect the confidentiality, integrity, and availability of Certificate Systems.

-**Security Support System**: A system used to provide security support functions, which MAY include authentication, network boundary control, audit logging, audit log reduction and analysis, vulnerability scanning, and intrusion detection (Host-based intrusion detection, Network-based intrusion detection).
+**Security Support System**: A system used to provide physical and logical security support functions, which MAY include authentication, network boundary control, audit logging, audit log reduction and analysis, vulnerability scanning, and intrusion detection (physical intrusion detection, Host-based intrusion detection, Network-based intrusion detection).

 **System**: One or more pieces of equipment or software that stores, transforms, or communicates data.